liferay-search/liferay-docs/en/user/articles/110-collaboration/03-sync/02-administering-sync/03-configuring-sync.markdown

 [TOC levels=1-4]

-Sync Connector lets you manage how, or if, clients connect to your @product@ server.
-You can also configure default file permissions on a per-Site basis, and manage the devices that connect to your @product@ instance.
+Sync Connector lets you manage how, or if, clients connect to your @sharepoint@ server.
+You can also configure default file permissions on a per-Site basis, and manage the devices that connect to your @sharepoint@ instance.
 To access Sync Connector, select *Control Panel* &rarr; *Configuration* &rarr; *Sync Connector Admin*.